Brigad/monorepo-workshop/Step-1.md

 Setting up a monorepo:

 One directory with many projects
-- Let's initialize one web project with Next and one native project with Expo.
+- Let's initialize one web project with Vite and one native project with Expo.

 ```
 mkdir packages
 cd packages

-npx create-next-app@latest
+npm create vite@latest
 npx create-expo-app@latest
 ```